History of Paris: Culture

-In 2013 the Louvre was the most-visited art museum in the world, and the Centre Georges Pompidou was the most-visited museum of modern art.
+In 2013, the Louvre was the most-visited art museum in the world, and the Centre Georges Pompidou was the most-visited museum of modern art.

 A new national museum, The Musée du quai Branly, opened in 2006.
 It was the presidential grand project of Jacques Chirac, designed by architect Jean Nouvel to showcase the indigenous art of Africa, Oceania, Asia and the Americas.

 A new private museum, the Contemporary Art museum of the Louis Vuitton Foundation, designed by architect Frank Gehry, opened in October 2014 in the Bois de Boulogne.

 On 14 January 2015, President Hollande inaugurated a new symphony hall, the Philharmonie de Paris, also designed by architect Jean Nouvel.
 The hall opened with a performance by the Orchestre de Paris of the Requiem of Gabriel Fauré, played to honour the victims of the Charlie Hebdo shooting that took place in the city a week earlier.
 It is located in the Parc de la Villette in the 19th arrondissement.
 The new concert hall cost 386 million Euros and was completed in seven years, two years longer than planned, and at three times the original planned cost.
 The architect did not attend the opening, protesting that the opening was rushed, the hall was not finished, and that the acoustics had not been properly tested, though journalists at the opening reported that the sound quality was perfectly clear.
 The architecture critic of The Guardian wrote that the building looked like a space ship that had crashed in France.

 On 15 April 2019, the roof of the Notre-Dame de Paris caught fire, severely damaging the bell towers and resulting in the total collapse of the central spire and roof.

+In 2024, the city hosted the Summer Olympics for a third time.
+Events were scheduled to be held in the Seine, despite swimming in the river being banned since 1923; a €1.4 billion cleanup effort by the French government sought to reduce bacterial levels in the river to those safe for swimming.
+The city also hosted the Summer Paralympics for the first time.